PaulTestaBrown/paultesta/content/publication/schenk-2025/index.md

 ---
-title: The Personal is Political: Assessing the Effects of Personal Narratives on Public Opinion
+title: "The Personal is Political: Assessing the Effects of Personal Narratives on Public Opinion"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here